For detailed information about the contest please click on of the links above.

 There are five judges all of whom are Champion Fiddlers and experienced in competition judging.
 Additionally, between rounds there will be entertainment by nationally and internationally recognized musicians and stars.

 The newly named Grand Master Fiddler Open Champion will be offered a performance opportunity on the GMFC slot on the Grand Ole Opry (if slot is granted by the Opry) for the next year.

 Grand Master Traditional Fiddler Championship

 The Grand Master Traditional Fiddler Championship contest is a showcase event that is designed to recognize fiddlers who play a fiddling style outside the recognized US “contest” or “Texas” styles, or Canadian “contest” styles.
 If a fiddler plays thecompetitive style heard at places such as the U.S. Nationals at Weiser, Canadian Nationals at Shelbourne, or the Texas State Championship at Hallettsville then he or she should not enter this category.
 Contestants playing in those styles in this competition will be disqualified – if in doubt ask the contest coordinators before you enter this category.

 The trophy for the Traditional Fiddler Championship is named after the late Hon.
 Senator Robert C. Byrd, a long-time fiddler and fiddling fan and an honorary member of the Grand Master Fiddler Championship Board of Directors.
-The category is co-sponsored by the West Virginia Department of Arts, Culture & History and the Missouri State Old-Time Fiddlers Association.
+The category is co-sponsored by the West Virginia Department of Arts, Culture & History.

 Grand Master Youth Fiddler Championship